Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 Instead, at a famous global fintech unicorn, marketers are asked to learn SQL to query for audience segments from a data warehouse, and sales teams have to wait for Slack replies from support teams (who have to check 2 different systems for compliance and application processing) just to reply to angry customers about the status of their application.

-At one of the most renowned B2B data vendors worldwide (300 employees), US sales teams are so fed up with inaccurate data served to them by offshore ops teams that they're nearly in open revolt.
-The ops team doesn't seem to prioritize a solution.
-In reality, those ops teams are themselves underwater fighting data fires.
+At one of the most renowned B2B data vendors worldwide (300 employees), US sales teams are so fed up with inaccurate data served to them by offshore ops teams that they’re nearly in open revolt.
+The ops team doesn’t seem to prioritize a solution.
+In reality, those ops teams are fighting data fires themselves.

 Everywhere I turn, customer-facing teams are exhausted, frustrated, doing tons of manual work, and, at the end of the day, still cannot serve their customers well.